Exact Volumes of Semi-Algebraic Convex Bodies: Implementation and experiments

 \section{Implementation and experiments}

 Our implementation of the above algorithms can be found at~\cite{implementation}.
 It is written mostly in SageMath, building on the \texttt{ore\_algebra} package to compute Picard--Fuchs operators and to solve them to arbitrary precision.
-In \texttt{CriticalValues} elimination is carried out using {\em Macaulay2}.
-Furthermore, msolve is used to compute $\critPts$ and the intersection points in \texttt{1DimVolume}.
-Finally, when the ideal of the critical locus is positive dimensional, so that it cannot be computed with msolve, we use the Julia package {HypersurfaceRegions.jl} \cite{reinke2024hypersurfacearrangementsgenerichypersurfaces} to sample points in the complement of~$V(F_{t_\val}) \cup_{s\in \operatorname{CritVals}} \{x_i = s\} $.
+Furthermore, msolve is used to compute $\critPts$ when the ideal of the critical locus is $0$-dimensional, and to find the intersection points in \texttt{1DimVolume}.
+Finally, when the ideal of the critical locus is positive-dimensional, we use the Julia package {HypersurfaceRegions.jl} \cite{reinke2024hypersurfacearrangementsgenerichypersurfaces} to sample points in the complement of~$V(F_{t_\val}) \cup_{s\in \operatorname{CritVals}} \{x_i = s\} $.

 The most expensive step of the volume computation is the process of creative telescoping.
 Therefore, it is of great interest to minimize the number of times a Picard--Fuchs operator is computed.
 Let us consider a volume computation for a semi-algebraic set in $\mathbb R^n$.
 Let $d$ denote the maximum order of all Picard--Fuchs operators computed in the recursive algorithm.
-The general algorithm in \cite{Lairez_volumes_semi_algebraic_sets} would require a creative telescoping computation for every slice value (at most $d$) for every pair of adjacent critical values of a projection onto a coordinate axis (recall \eqref{eq:proj}).
-If $c$ denotes the maximum number of pairs of adjacent critical values of any projection of a slice, then this would mean the number of creative telescoping steps that are required are bounded above by $(c \cdot d)^n$.
+The general algorithm in \cite{Lairez_volumes_semi_algebraic_sets} would require a creative telescoping computation for every slice value (at most $d$) for every pair of adjacent critical values of a projection onto a coordinate axis, recall \eqref{eq:proj}.
+If $c$ denotes the maximum number of pairs of adjacent critical values of any projection of a slice, then this would mean that the number of creative telescoping steps required is bounded above by $(c \cdot d)^n$.

 In contrast, by restricting to the class of convex semi-algebraic sets defined by concave polynomials, the number of relevant critical values for any projection is exactly $2$, thus requiring only one telescoping step for each slice.
 Thus, the number of creative telescoping steps is bounded above by $d^n$.
 This reduces the general recursive algorithm, which traverses every node of a tree, to a recursive algorithm on a path.
-This improves the complexity from the general case by an exponential factor in the dimension $n$.
+This improves the number of iterations from the general case by an exponential factor in the dimension $n$.